 \section{Example: Spatiotemporal monitoring of the Cs-137 isotope}

 The Fukushima Daiichi nuclear disaster was a catastrophic failure at the Fukushima Nuclear Power Plant on 11 March 2011, resulting in a meltdown of three of the plant's six nuclear reactors.
 The failure occurred when the plant was hit by the tsunami following an earthquake.
 The Japanese authorities started to collect data about the radioactive material released from the power station which were reported to the International Atomic Energy Agency (IAEA).
-At the early stage of the accident, online methods were needed to incorporate new measurements in real-time.
+At an early stage of the accident, online methods were needed to incorporate new measurements in real-time.
 The data analyzed in this paper consist of daily measurements of radioactive decay for the Caesium-137 (Cs-137) isotope found on leaves collected between 16 March 2011 and 26 December 2011.
 The measurements were collected from different locations and the number of nuclear decays of the isotope in one second were counted.
 We refer the reader to the IAEA relevant website \verb|https://iec.iaea.org/fmd| for more information and access to the datasets.

-The samples were taken at $n=17$ distinct locations across $T=146$ days, however some locations were sampled more than once on the same day so the total measurement for that day was used.
+The samples were taken at $n=17$ distinct locations across $T=146$ days.
+However some locations were sampled more than once on the same day so the total of all the measurements were used for that day.
 An intercept term, a time trend, and the distance from the power plant were used as covariates.
 Our aim is to estimate the parameters $(\alpha,\beta,\sigma^2,\phi)$ as well as predict the spatiotemporal field $\xbf_t$ at time $t$ from observations $\ybf_{1:t}$.
 In other words the hidden spatiotemporal process is given by

 where $g$ is the distance from the station, $\epsilon_t \sim \mathcal{N}(0, \sigma^2 R(\phi)),$ and $\mathrm{Corr}(x_{i,t},x_{j,t})= e^{-d_{ij}/\phi}.$ Moreover, the $i$th collected observation is conditionally distributed according to, where $\tau_{i,t}$ corresponds to the number of times that location $i$ was sampled at day $t$.
 These locations are shown in Figure~\ref{fig:4}.